datacarpentry/image-processing/episodes/04-drawing.md

 > well.
 These drawing functions may be useful later on, to help annotate images
 > that our programs produce.
 Practice some of these functions here.
 >
-> Circles can be drawn with the `skimage.draw.disk()` function, which takes three
+> Circles can be drawn with the `skimage.draw.disk()` function, which takes two
-> parameters: y, x point of the center of the circle, and the radius of the
+> parameters: the (y, x) point of the center of the circle, and the radius of the
-> filled circle.
+> circle.
 There is an optional `shape` parameter that can be supplied to
 > this function.
 It will limit the output coordinates for cases where the circle
 > dimensions exceed the ones of the image.
 >